Collect and Submit Your Own Samples and Save!

 Q: I bought a home test kit, mailed the sample to the lab and obtained a test result that I do not understand.
 Can you provide interpretation or second opinions on laboratory reports provided by others?

 A: Yes.
-An interpretation and second opinion letter can be provided for the same cost as the analyses, starting at $45 for two week turnaround.
+An interpretation and second opinion letter can be provided for the same cost as the analyses, starting at $55 for one to two week turnaround.

 Old wooden sash windows pose a potential dual threat from asbestos in the deteriorated putty glazing and lead dust from the deteriorated paint